Wellbeing support for Leaving Certificate students, parents and school staff

 It is really important to talk to your family and friends or the Guidance Counsellor or a member of staff at your school if you are feeling overwhelmed or stressed.
 There are also a number of supports for young people outside of school.
 The support offered by the agencies at the end of this page are for students who are feeling worried or anxious about various issues.

 During this period your support for your young person is invaluable.
-It can be a time of stress and worry for you as you wonder whether they are studying enough, studying too much or will do well enough to get the course or job that they want next year.
-You have to carefully balance the boundaries between you both, for example when to get involved and when to stay back.
+It can be a time of stress and worry for you also, and you have to carefully balance when to get involved and offer advice or guidance and when to hold back.
+If you get the balance wrong, don’t give up – give them some space and try again when things settle.

 The following resources and supports aim to help you in supporting your young person at this time.
 Included is information for you if you are feeling an increase in your stress levels and anxiety.